drivendataorg/zamba/docs/docs/configurations.md

 #### `pix_fmt (str, optional)`

-ffmpeg pixel format, defaults to `rgb24` for RGB channels; can be changed to `bgr24` for BGR.
+FFmpeg pixel format, defaults to `rgb24` for RGB channels; can be changed to `bgr24` for BGR.

 <a id='prediction-arguments'></a>